cmackay/google-analytics-plugin/README.md

 //  error       - Function  (optional)
 analytics.setLogLevel(logLevel, success, error);

-// Sets whether the advertising id and ad targeting preference should be collected
-// (only enabled for Android since it can cause apps to be rejected from app store)
-//
-//  success     - Function  (optional)
-//  error       - Function  (optional)
-analytics.enableAdvertisingIdCollection(success, error);

 // Turns on IDFA collection to get demographic data in GA
 //
 //  screenName  - String    (required)